sschmid/Entitas/README.md

 - Fork the project
 - Checkout the latest develop
 - Start a feature/yourFeatureOrBugfix branch based on the latest develop
 - Make sure to add/update tests.
-This is important so nobody will break it in a future version
+This is important so nobody will break it in a future version.
+Please write tests first, followed by the implementation.
 - Commit and push until you are happy with your contribution
 - Create a [pull request][pulls]